 Ragnar Aalbu (1966) has been a member of Tegnerforbundet since 2008.
-Aalbu has his education from the Department of Graphic Design and Illustration at the Norwegian School of Crafts and Design in Oslo.
-He works as a picture book author, illustrator and illustrator.
-An important tool in his work is the digital drawing.
-The drawings are graphic and visual, often mixed with humor, playfulness, warmth and slight absurdity.
-With his stylized design language, his aesthetic expression is reminiscent of Norwegian poster art at its most beautiful.
-Aalbus' aesthetic retro expression has a pictorial language that strikes many.
-The artist has won several awards for his work, including the Ministry of Culture's picture book award 2018.
-Aalbu is from Oppdal, now he lives and works from Nesodden.
+Aalbu graduated from the Department of Graphic Design and Illustration at the National School of Crafts and Art Industry in Oslo.
+He works as a picture book author, draughtsman and illustrator.
+An important tool in his work is digital drawing.
+His drawings are graphic and visual, often mixed with humor, playfulness, warmth and slight absurdity.
+With its stylized idiom, his aesthetic expression is reminiscent of Norwegian poster art at its most beautiful.
+Aalbu's aesthetic retro expression has a visual language that appeals to many.
+The artist has won several awards for his work, including the Ministry of Culture's Picture Book Prize 2018.
+Originally from Oppdal, Aalbu now lives and works from Nesodden.
 Read more about the artist here.

 TF: Ragnar, can you tell us a little about your artistic practice?